-- 1. A factory installed 4" PVC slip or 6" cast aluminum collar provides a means for air intake connection. - 2.
-A factory installed Polypropylene vent adapter provides a means for vent connection. - 3.
+- 1. A factory installed cast aluminum or steel ring provides a means for air intake connection. - 2.
+A factory installed vent connector provides a means for connection to stainless steel venting. - 3.
 Vent and combustion air intake pipe must be supported to allow uniform flow of combustion air and flue gas. - 4.
 Plan venting system to avoid possible contact with plumbing or electrical wires.
 Start at the vent connector and work towards the vent termination. - 5.
 Design the air intake system to allow 3/8" (9.5mm) of thermal expansion per 10 ft.
 (3m) of CPVC/PVC pipe.
 Runs of 20 ft.
 (6.1m) or longer that are restrained at both ends must have an offset. - a.
-PVC/CPVC combustion air and vent pipe joints must be cleaned with primer and glued with cement.
+PVC combustion air pipe joints must be cleaned with primer and glued with cement.
 Follow all manufacturer instructions and drawings when preparing pipe ends for joining and using the primer and the cement. - 6.
 Size and cut wall opening such that a minimal clearance is obtained and to allow easy insertion of vent pipe.